 "A lot of the fixed income stream investors are less frequently found in bond markets," explains Robert White, a Luxembourg-based real estate services partner with Ernst & Young (EY).
 "For that reason, they need to find their fixed income streams from other sources."

-According to some real estate experts, construction, or the "build-to-rent" market, is potentially appealing because new buildings may be less expensive to maintain while commanding higher rents.
-Greg Brand, the CEO of the US single-family brokerage OwnAmerica, sees it happening in his business.
-"Institutional investors in single-family rentals like things that are brand new or as new as possible because they’re under warranty and nothing is going to break for a while," he says.
+New construction or the "build-to-rent" market, in particular, holds a distinct appeal, some real estate experts say, because new buildings may be less expensive to maintain while commanding higher rents.
+Greg Rand, the CEO of the online exchange for US single family rentals, OwnAmerica, sees it happening in his business.
+"Institutional investors in single-family rentals like things that are brand new or as new as possible.
+Materials and systems are under warranty and have the longest shelf life possible," he says.
 "And as a tenant, you'd be willing to pay a little more for a brand new house."